theramiyer/blog/content/posts/2020/2020-06-24-prevent-covid-19.md

 Attention.

 Incubation period is the time between the point you contract the virus and the time the symptoms start to appear.
-This period in case of a <span class='small-caps'>SARS</span>-CoV-2 infection is high.
+This period in case of a {{< smallcaps "SARS" >}}-CoV-2 infection is high.
 You do not know you have the disease until symptoms start to appear.
 This is why they say, the disease is _silent_.

 But all that while, you could be expelling the virus while you talk, while you breathe, and while you laugh[^5f6519aa].

 ### Immunity

-Those who recover from the <span class='small-caps'>SARS</span>-CoV-2 infection, may show short-term immunity to re-infections.
+Those who recover from the {{< smallcaps "SARS" >}}-CoV-2 infection, may show short-term immunity to re-infections.
 This is because, according to a study, one of the types of antibodies that fight the infection remained in the system for a short period.
 The levels of these antibodies dropped in two to three months[^f5814369].
 The levels of another antibody, one which attacks the spike protein in the virus did not reduce, which could point at long-term immunity.

 But again, this does not mean much at the moment; this is a starting point.
 We have not had the virus for long enough to know about life-long immunity.
 The working of the human immunity is too complex to make such blanket claims based on the little evidence we have at the moment.